Q: What is BHD?

-On average, people with BHD start developing skin lesions after the age of 20, have their first pneumothorax in their mid-thirties, and develop kidney cancer in their late-forties or early fifties.
+On average, people with BHD start developing skin lesions after the age of 20, have their first lung collapse in their twenties or thirties, and develop kidney cancer in their late forties or early fifties.

 Q: How do I know if I have BHD?

-While having the symptoms of BHD suggests that you have it, the only way to know for sure is to get a genetic test to look for mutations in the Folliculin gene.
+While having the symptoms of BHD suggests that you have it, the only way to know for sure is to get a genetic test.
+This involves taking a small sample of blood to look for mutations in the Folliculin gene.

-You can ask your usual doctor to refer you for genetic testing, or email us at contact@BHDSyndrome.org and we can put you in touch with your nearest testing facility.
+You can ask your usual doctor to refer you for genetic testing, or email us at contact@BHDSyndrome.org and we can advise you on how to get tested.